Bulak

-A bulak or bulaki is an ornament or jewellery item that is a part of traditional attire of women ni Northern India and Nepal.
+A bulak or bulaki is an ornament or jewellery item that is a part of traditional attire of women in Northern India and Nepal.

 Design

 Bulak is a type of nose ring worn at the nasal septum.
 It is usually worn by married women and is generally made out of 10-12 gram pure gold.
 It is peculiarly designed by the skillful goldsmiths who carve intricate motif designs on it.

 The average length of a bulak can be up to 4–5 cm along with a hook-like end, so that it could be worn easily.

 The bottom part of a bulak has intricate carving on it and the pearls are in a conical shape giving it an elegant look.

 The hook at which the bulaq is worn, resembles the inverted 'U' of the English alphabet.

 Bulaks previously on display at the V&A museum.